bioinfo-chru-strasbourg/howard/docs/CADDOnc.md

 ## Process

-This section outlines the complete workflow for processing a VCF file using the CADDO pipeline, from parameter file creation to annotation and calculation.
+This section outlines the complete workflow for processing a VCF file using the CADDOnc pipeline, from parameter file creation to annotation and calculation.

 Workflow Overview: